isabella232/rtos-docs-pr.sv-se/rtos-docs/netx-duo/netx-duo-mqtt/chapter3.md

 ## <a name="nxd_mqtt_client_disconnect"></a>nxd_mqtt_client_disconnect

-Koppla från MQTT-klienten från Broker
+Koppla bort MQTT-klienten från den a broker

 ### <a name="prototype"></a>Prototyp